mamafunny/BeersCoin-BRC/README.md

-Unlimited supply - no halving - no premine - no dev fee
+Unlimited supply - no halving - no premine - No team allocation fund

 <p>RPC 19617</p>